Used 2017 Chevrolet Cruze Sedan

 You May Not Like This Car If...

 If your shopping list must-haves includes "sporty handling" or " fun-to-drive nature," the Mazda3 or Honda Civic might be more your speed.
 The Subaru Impreza offers all-wheel-drive traction, and despite its emphasis on high-tech, the Cruze is missing things like adaptive cruise control, which is available on competitors.

-There's the hatchback, of course, and with it comes expanded cargo space and seriously cool styling, especially when painted in the new Cajun Red Tintcoat.
+There's the hatchback, of course, with cool styling and extra cargo space.
+There's also a new available diesel engine with up to 52 mpg on the highway.
 Other changes include an additional charge-only USB port for LT and Premiere models, and Teen Driver allows parents to monitor their kids' driving habits.

 Hatchbacks seem like they're making a comeback, and we think we know why.
 If you want the space efficiency of a compact-crossover SUV, but just don't want the faux-truck trappings that come with it, a hatchback like the Chevy Cruze is a good way to go.
 Besides, it just looks cool.

 Aside from expanded cargo space -- 18.5 cubic feet behind the rear seats, and 47.2 cubic feet with them folded -- the Cruze hatchback's interior is basically the same as the sedan's.
 And that's fine by us, as the Cruze offers up interior styling that looks great without being too flashy.
 Controls are all placed sensibly, and the center-mounted touch-screen display and good ol' knobs and buttons for audio and climate functions are all easy to use.
 Cloth and leather seats are both comfortable, but there's no adjustable lumbar support.
 Rear-seat room is also tight compared to the Civic.